Fundamental Limitations on Subquadratic Alternatives to Transformers: Representational Strength of Transformers

 \section{Representational Strength of Transformers}

 So far we have seen multiple problems ($\OV,\MinIP,\MaxIP$ and variants of $\MSD,\LSD$) that require quadratic time to solve under certain parameters assuming $\SETH$ or $\OVC$.
-In this section, we show that $\OV$ and decision versions of $\MSD,\LSD$ can be solved by a transformer with one attention unit.
+In this section, we show that $\OV$ and decision versions of $\MSD,\LSD$ can be solved by a transformer with one attention unit in one layer.

 Notice that fine-grained reduction does not trivially apply in representational strength of transformers, i.e. two problems might be subquadratic equivalent, but one problem solvable by transformers might not imply that the other one is also solvable by transformers.
 This is because many techniques that are simple to do on the word-RAM model (where one can do arithmetic operations, find the maximum/minimum over $n$ numbers in constant time) might not be easy to implement in parallel architectures like transformers.